 #1 Envision your ideal writing group.

 c) Do want your group members to share your same writing goals (and if so, what are your goals)?
-Some writers want a place to simply share their work and make friends; they aren’t looking for criticism.
-Other writers want serious, constructive feedback that will help them reach their writing goals.
+Some writers want a place to simply share their work and/or make friends; they aren’t looking for criticism.
+Other writers want serious, constructive feedback.
 It may also be helpful if everyone in your group is in more or less the same stage of the writing game.

 e) When, where, and how often do you want to meet?

 I recommend meeting twice a month.
 Anything less than that and your group will be in danger of losing momentum.
 That being said, my current writing group is now meeting once a month.
 One hour might be sufficient if you are a group that is just giving support and sharing ideas.
 If you are giving feedback and constructive criticism, you may need longer.

 f) How do you envision a typical meeting going?

 Will you start by checking in with everyone and giving updates, then move into critiques?
 Or will it be more of a free-flowing conversation?
 Will you do anything besides give feedback on work, like discuss an element of craft, do a writing prompt together, or talk about a writing podcast episode?